manishxfalcon/spotify-music-player/README.md

 Spotify Clone is a web application developed using HTML, CSS, and JavaScript aiming to replicate the renowned music streaming platform, Spotify.
 This project serves as both a learning exercise and a showcase of front-end development skills.

 ## Features:
--1.User-friendly interface: The application boasts an intuitive and visually appealing interface, mimicking Spotify's design and layout.
+- 1. User-friendly interface: The application boasts an intuitive and visually appealing interface, mimicking Spotify's design and layout.
 Users can seamlessly navigate and interact with various features.
--2.Song playback: Users can browse, search for their favorite songs and artists, and play tracks directly within the application.
+- 2. Song playback: Users can browse, search for their favorite songs and artists, and play tracks directly within the application.
 The player includes controls for play, pause, next, and previous tracks.
--3.
-Playlists: Users can create and manage personalized playlists, add songs, and remove unwanted tracks.
+- 3. Playlists: Users can create and manage personalized playlists, add songs, and remove unwanted tracks.
 Playlists are dynamically updated, reflecting user modifications.
--4.
-Discover new music: The application incorporates a recommendation system suggesting songs and artists based on the user's listening history and preferences, facilitating exploration of new music aligned with their tastes.
+- 4. Discover new music: The application incorporates a recommendation system suggesting songs and artists based on the user's listening history and preferences, facilitating exploration of new music aligned with their tastes.
--5.
-Responsive design: Built with responsive design principles, ensuring optimal viewing and interaction experiences across a variety of devices, including desktops, tablets, and mobile phones.
+- 5. Responsive design: Built with responsive design principles, ensuring optimal viewing and interaction experiences across a variety of devices, including desktops, tablets, and mobile phones.

 ## How to Use:
 - Clone this repository to your local machine.